Fix 1: Calibrate Display Colors

 For the computers with AMD graphics inside, head to the AMD drivers and support website and download the latest drivers for your compatible model.
 You can also download and install NVIDIA Geforce graphics drivers without the GeForce Experience.

 You can also make Windows 11 fetch and update the best graphics driver for your computer.
-Here’s how to do that.
+Continue with the below steps.

 Step 1: Right-click on the Windows key and open Device Manager.